Average Cost of Adoption in the U.S.

 Average Cost of Adoption for Foster Parents

 Compared to other adoption avenues, adopting a child from foster care tends to be the least expensive option.
-In 2017, the average cost of adoption for foster parents was $2,398, according to Adoptive Families.
+In 2017, the average cost of adoption for foster parents was $2,398, according to Adoptive Families, an award-winning publication and parent network.
 Among the parents surveyed, 88% received a monthly subsidy from a government agency to provide care for their foster child.
 The average subsidy amount was $827.

 The largest cost associated with foster care adoption is typically the home study fee, which is a fee that covers the cost of having a court-appointed caseworker observe you and your foster child in your home to ensure that you're a suitable candidate for adoption.
 But, there are numerous adoption assistance programs offered by state and local agencies that can reduce this cost.